 A dysfunctional furnace can emit carbon monoxide, which is a colorless, odorless and tasteless gas formed when carbon-based fuels are burned with inadequate amounts of oxygen.
 This condition is known as incomplete combustion.

-“A cracked heat exchanger in a furnace can emit carbon monoxide and put homeowners at serious risk,” said Gabriel Carini, president and owner of Carini Heating and Air Conditioning, a heating and air conditioning contractor in San Diego, CA. “Carbon monoxide poisoning is deadly, which is one of the reasons all California homeowners are now required to install carbon monoxide detectors in their home.”
+“A cracked heat exchanger in a furnace can emit carbon monoxide and put homeowners at serious risk,” said Gabriel Carini, president and owner of Carini Heating, Air and Plumbing, a heating and air conditioning contractor in San Diego, CA. “Carbon monoxide poisoning is deadly, which is one of the reasons all California homeowners are now required to install carbon monoxide detectors in their home.”

 What Causes Heat Exchangers to Crack?

 Cracks in metal surfaces can be caused by the natural process of stress and flexing as the metal contracts and expands during heat up and cool down cycles, especially near weak areas such as bends or welds.
 Eventually, this process results in cracks or failure of the heat exchanger.
 Over the years, every furnace will experience this type of failure.
 Different factors cause the failure but a lot is determined by how the unit is maintained, and the quality of your installation.
 The most common cause of an overheated heat exchanger can be as simple as a dirty air filter.
 A clogged air filter restricts airflow through the furnace, overheating the heat exchanger, and eventually resulting in stress cracks.

 Another cause of furnace overheating and subsequent cracking is a furnace that is too large for a house and undersized ducting.
 Under-sized ductwork can cause a lack of proper airflow and result in the same kinds of problems as a clogged filter.